Guide to guide

 - To add a new station, click on the pin with the plus.
 You can find it in the tool bar at the top left corner of the map.
 Now your cursor becomes the shape of an empty pin.
 Click on the map to place your station at the right position.
 To cancel, click the button again or press ESC.

 - Enter a name for the new station.
-Again: Try to keep the name short – otherwise it won't be fully displayed in most cases.
+Try to keep the name short – otherwise it will be shortened in some locations.

 Add more stations and edit connections

 When you're adding more stations, keep in mind that a new station is always inserted after the currently selected station.
-However, you can change the sequence of stations at any time by clicking the 2nd icon of the tool bar.
+However, you can change the sequence of stations at any time by clicking the sorting icon in the toolbar on the map.

-As connection between two stations, a street connection is used by default.
-If the means of transport is set to "walk", walkways are taken into account as well.
-To be able to edit a connection, the respective connection has to be active, that is, shown as a thicker green line.
+For the connection between two stations, a street connection is used by default.
+The route depends on the means of transport, which you can select via the toolbar.
+To be able to edit a connection, the respective connection has to be active, that is, shown as a blue line.
+Click on the connection or on the station before the connection for activating.
 On an active connection, you see the intermediate points as small circles.
 You can drag those points to adjust the route, or remove them with right-click.
 You can add new intermediate points by simply clicking on the connection line.

-By clicking direct connection (3rd icon of the tool bar), you can remove all existing intermediate points from the currently active connection.
+By clicking direct connection (in the toolbar on the top left of the map), you can remove all existing intermediate points from the currently active connection.

-By clicking street connection (rightmost icon on the tool bar), you can recalculate a street connection.
-If you already have defined intermediate points yourself, you can choose to include them in the new route.
+By clicking street connection (also in the toolbar), you can recalculate a street connection.
+If you have already defined intermediate points manually, you can choose to include them in the new route.
 This way, you can give a few hints where your route should run along and let the rest be calculated automatically.

 Preview and check

-When you have finally finished your guide, you can make it visible for everyone by clicking
+When you have finally finished your tour, you can make it visible for everyone by clicking on the pencil next to "not publicly visible" in the edit tab.
+You have to publish your tour for each language separately.

 Create several language versions

-You have the opportunity to create several language versions for the same guide.
+You have the opportunity to create several language versions for the same tour.

-In this case, the user initially sees the version which matches the browser's language –
+In this case, the user initially sees the version which matches the device's language –

 the other languages can be switched to as well.

-Some things as images, place and the guide's structure (stations, connections) are independent from language and are therefore shared among all language versions.
+Some things such as images, place and the tour's structure (stations, connections) are independent of the language and are therefore shared among all language versions.
 This means, a change in these things always affects all versions.

 This does of course not apply for language dependent properties like description texts and audio tracks.
-Moreover, the publishing is done seperately as well: It is possible that one version is already published, while another one is not.
+Moreover, publishing is done separately as well: It is possible that one version is already published, while another one is not.

-After finishing your guide, it would be best to go the whole distance with your smartphone.
+After you have finished your guide, it would be best to go the whole distance with your smartphone.

 While you're at it, pay attention to the right placing of the stations.
 Check if the routes between each station are correct and convenient.
 You'll see if the whole tour or the distance between stations maybe is too long.